techpro-studio/iOSAppArchitecture/README.md

   }
   ```

+### View
-  - <Name>View - abstraction for view.
+Abstraction for view.
 It has default implementation inherited from UIView.

   It contains custom view for ViewController.